abhishekghoshh/java-helper/docs/2-object-oriented-programming.md

 #### One-to-One

+##### Theory
-**Theory**: A one-to-one association means one instance of a class is linked to exactly one instance of another, each holding a reference to the other (or one-directional).
+- **Core Concepts** - A one-to-one association means one instance of a class is linked to exactly one instance of another, each holding a reference to the other (or one-directional).
 Example: `Person` has exactly one `Passport`.
 Modeled with a single field reference (`private Passport passport;`), not a collection.
+- **Internal Working** - At runtime this is just an object reference field connecting two independently-allocated heap objects.
-Use it when the domain genuinely enforces a strict 1:1 cardinality; enforce it via constructor injection and validation, not just convention.
-Advantage: simplest, most direct association, easy to reason about.
-Limitation: real-world cardinality can change (e.g., a person might later have zero or multiple passports), requiring a model migration to a collection-based association.
+- **When to Use It** - Use it when the domain genuinely enforces a strict 1:1 cardinality; enforce it via constructor injection and validation, not just convention.
+- **Advantages** - Simplest, most direct association, easy to reason about.
+- **Limitations** - Real-world cardinality can change (e.g., a person might later have zero or multiple passports), requiring a model migration to a collection-based association.

+##### Internal Working
-**Internal Working**: At runtime this is just an object reference field; both objects live independently on the heap connected by a pointer.
+- **Step-by-Step Explanation** - Both objects live independently on the heap connected by a pointer.
 If bidirectional, each object holds a reference to the other, which can create retention cycles that only a tracing GC (not naive reference counting) can collect correctly.
+- **Memory Layout** - Not directly applicable beyond a standard object reference field occupying one word in the owning object's layout.
+- **Diagrams**
 ```
 Person --passport--> Passport
 Passport --owner-->  Person   (if bidirectional)
 ```
-JVM Behaviour: the reference field is a normal object pointer in the object's memory layout; the GC's reachability tracing walks both directions of a bidirectional link without issue (cycles are fine for a tracing collector).
+- **JVM Behaviour** - The reference field is a normal object pointer in the object's memory layout; the GC's reachability tracing walks both directions of a bidirectional link without issue (cycles are fine for a tracing collector).

-**Interview Questions & Answers**
+##### Interview Questions
+**Basic**
+1. How do you model a 1:1 association in Java?
+2. What field type distinguishes a 1:1 association from a 1:N association?

+**Intermediate**
+1. What's the risk of making a bidirectional 1:1 association?

+**Advanced**
+1. How would you enforce 1:1 cardinality strictly at the language level?

+**Scenario-based**
+1. A `Person`-`Passport` 1:1 model later needs to support zero-or-multiple passports per person - how do you migrate the model safely?

+##### Detailed Answers
-1. Q: How do you model a 1:1 association in Java?
-A: A single non-collection reference field on one or both sides, e.g., `private Passport passport;` in `Person`, optionally with a back-reference in `Passport`.
+1. **Q: How do you model a 1:1 association?** A: A single non-collection reference field on one or both sides, e.g., `private Passport passport;` in `Person`, optionally with a back-reference in `Passport`.
+2. **Q: Field type distinguishing 1:1 from 1:N?** A: 1:1 uses a plain single-object reference field; 1:N uses a collection field (`List`/`Set`/`Map`) referencing many instances.
-2. Q: What's the risk of making a bidirectional 1:1 association?
-A: Keeping both sides in sync manually (if you change `person.setPassport(p)`, you must also set `p.setOwner(person)`), otherwise the model becomes inconsistent; encapsulate this synchronization inside a single method.
+3. **Q: Risk of bidirectional 1:1?** A: Keeping both sides in sync manually (if you change `person.setPassport(p)`, you must also set `p.setOwner(person)`), otherwise the model becomes inconsistent; encapsulate this synchronization inside a single method.
-3. Q: How would you enforce 1:1 cardinality strictly?
-A: Require the associated object in the constructor (not a setter) so an instance can never exist without its counterpart, and avoid exposing a way to null it out if the domain forbids that.
+4. **Q: Enforcing 1:1 cardinality strictly?** A: Require the associated object in the constructor (not a setter) so an instance can never exist without its counterpart, and avoid exposing a way to null it out if the domain forbids that.
+5. **Q: Migrating to zero-or-multiple passports?** A: Replace the single `Passport` field with a `List<Passport>`, update the constructor/accessors to accept and expose a collection, and audit all callers that assumed exactly one passport.

+##### Code Examples
 ```java
 class Passport { private final String number; Passport(String number) { this.number = number; } }
 class Person {